BlinkUX/sequelize-mock/docs/api/model.md

 ###  Return
-Returns <Promise.&#60;Instance&#62;> Promise that resolves with an instance with the given properties
+`Promise.<Instance>`: Promise that resolves with an instance with the given properties